pointfreeco/swift-snapshot-testing/README.md

 assertSnapshot(matching: vc, as: .image(on: .iPadMini(.portrait))
 ```

 Better yet, SnapshotTesting isn't limited to views and view controllers!
-There are [a number of available snapshot strategies](Documentation/Available-Snapshot-Strategies.md).
+There are [a number of available snapshot strategies](Documentation/Available-Snapshot-Strategies.md) to choose from.

 For example, you can snapshot test URL requests (_e.g._, those that your API client prepares).